socrates-it/site-source/content/registration.md

 </div>

 ## Location
 We are going to be in the hotel, night and day.
-That is why, we have chosen the [Hotel Continental](https://www.hotelcontinentalrimini.it/) in Rimini as our location for the unconference.
+That is why, we have chosen the [AlpHoliday Dolomiti Wellness & Fun Hotel](https://www.alpholiday.it/) in Dimaro (Trento) as our location for the unconference.

 Since one of the important aspects of SoCraTes is being close to the “action”, everything will happen within the location: lodging, eating and mingling.
 As a result, we can only accept as many participants as the